bitcoin-dot-org/Bitcoin.org/en/full-node.md

   More hours would be better, and best of all would be if you can run your node continuously.

+    Note: many operating systems today (Windows, Mac, and Linux) enter a low-power mode after the screensaver activates, slowing or halting network traffic.
+This is often the default setting on laptops and on all Mac OS X laptops and desktops.
+Check your screensaver settings and disable automatic "sleep" or "suspend" options to ensure you support the network whenever your computer is running.

 ### Possible Problems

 * **Legal:** Bitcoin use is [prohibited or restricted in some